apenella/go-docker-builder/README.md

 - **Build**: build a docker images
 - **Push**: push a docker image to a docker registry
-- **Copy**: copy a docker image from one registry to another one
+- **Copy**: copy a docker image from one Docker registry to another one

 ### Build
 Package `build` purpose is to build docker images.
-To perform a build action must be created a `DockerBuildCmd` instance.
+To perform a build action, must be created a `DockerBuildCmd` instance.

 ```go
 // DockerBuilderCmd